peytoncordero/DRI25/html-css.md

 Now that we have covered the fundamentals of HTML, it's time to move on to CSS.

 **CSS** stands for **Cascading Style Sheets**.
 This language works in coordination with HTML, but is its own language with its own rules and terminology.
 In contrast to HTML, which is responsible for the content of the page, CSS is responsible for the presentation of the page.
+Like HTML, CSS is fundamental to much of the Internet today.
+Even if you use another means for creating a website (such as WordPress, GitHub Pages, or Wix), styling it effectively will involve the use of CSS.

 Examples of what CSS can help you determine include: